Pricing Your Home

 The Role of a Real Estate Agent in Pricing

 • Provide you with a comparative market analysis (CMA), a comparison of the prices of recently sold homes that are similar in terms of location, style, and amenities.
-A CMA is performed by expertly analyzing and comparing your property with previously sold homes, homes currently under contract, homes that are currently active on market, and homes that have canceled or expired listing agreements.
+A CMA is a report that analyzes and compares your property with previously sold homes, homes currently under contract, homes that are currently active on market, and homes that have canceled or expired listing agreements.
 We give you the data.
 Experience counts.

 • There is no magic number for real estate values.